berquerant/experimental-argocd/README.md

 Login to Gitea:  http://localhost:3000/ (username and password are admin).

-Login to ArgoCD: http://localhost:3010/ (username is admin, get password with `./argocd.sh init`).
+Login to ArgoCD: http://localhost:3010/ (username and password are admin).

 ### Push changes